Sinusitis in Children

 Your opinion or preference

-Antibiotics, as determined by your child's physician (antibiotics are usually given for at least 14 days)
+- Antibiotics, which are usually given for at least 14 days

 Antibiotics may be withheld for 10 to 14 days, unless severe symptoms develop, such as: fever, facial pain or tenderness, or swelling around the eye.
 Surgery should be considered only if other treatments have failed.